Ben Johnson (ice hockey)

-Benjamin Johnson (born June 7, 1994) is an American professional ice hockey player who is currently playing for HC Nové Zámky of the Slovak Extraliga.
+Benjamin Johnson (born June 7, 1994) is an American professional ice hockey player and convicted sex offender.

 He was selected by the New Jersey Devils in the 3rd round (90th overall) of the 2012 NHL Entry Draft.

 Playing career

 Amateur

 Johnson attended Calumet High School in Calumet, Michigan where he played on the high school hockey team.
 He was recognized for his outstanding play during the 2010–11 season when he was named Michigan's Mr. Hockey as the Top High School Player in Michigan, becoming only the second junior to win the award (Justin Abdelkader won the award as a junior in 2004).

 With the 2011–12 season, Johnson joined the Windsor Spitfires of the Ontario Hockey League.
 Playing three seasons of major junior hockey with the Spitfires, Johnson scored 66 goals and 62 assists for 128 points, while earning 106 penalty minutes, in 191 games played.

 Professional

 On April 3, 2014, Johnson signed an amateur tryout contract with the Albany Devils, and played five games with the AHL team near the end of the 2013–14 season.
 On May 20, 2014, the New Jersey Devils of the National Hockey League signed Johnson to a three-year entry-level contract.

 On December 7, 2018, having served his prison sentence, Johnson resumed his professional career during the 2018–19 season, signing a contract with the Cincinnati Cyclones of the ECHL.

 Following a two-season stint with the Cyclones, Johnson sat out for the COVID-19 pandemic affected 2020–21 season.
 He made his return to the ECHL during the 2021–22 season, agreeing to a contract with the Kansas City Mavericks on December 5, 2021.